mui/material-ui/test/README.md

 The DOM is just one dimension of that environment, so we also need to take into account the rendering engine.

-#### Run the e2e selenium tests.
-`npm run test:e2e`

-First, we have an end-to-end test suite using [nightwatch](https://github.com/nightwatchjs/nightwatch).
-As the name suggests, it allows testing all the feature of a real browser.

 #### Run the visual regression tests
 `npm run test:regressions`